hemant-suryawanshi/food-recipe-App/README.md

 # Food Recipe APP🌐

-**Food Recipe APP** is a platform, I am are displyin the recipee of product that user wants In this project we have tried to make a look alike clone of **Food Recipe APP**.
-With our efforts and the technology stack, that we have learned so far in the masai school, we were able to clone the front end with high precision and quality.
+**Food Recipe APP** is a platform, that shows the recipe of a product to the user's needs, In this project, I have tried to make a look-alike clone of the Food Recipe APP.

 # Technology Stack Used 💻